ChainArgos/chainargosdocs.github.io/_posts/2023-09-07-Upgradeable-Proxy-Contracts.markdown

 upgradeable.

 ## Renouncing Ownership
-Sometimes a project wants to crystalize a given implementation and give up ownership.
+Sometimes a project wants to crystallize a given implementation and give up ownership.
 They do not want to be in charge anymore.
 Maybe the project is stable.
 Maybe no bugs have been found for X months.
 Maybe they just do not want the legal responsibilities that come with ownership anymore.
-Whatever.
+Whatever reason.

 They can:
 ```solidity